top of page

 Flowing alcohol ink painting

-Alcohol inks are dye-based, highly pigmented inks that are suspended in isopropyl alcohol.
-Unlike watercolours or acrylics, they dry rapidly and create fluid, organic patterns that are impossible to replicate exactly.
-(And hard to touch up if you mess up!)
+Alcohol inks are dye-based, highly pigmented inks suspended in isopropyl alcohol.
+Unlike watercolors or acrylics, they dry rapidly and create fluid, organic patterns that are impossible to replicate exactly.
+This unique quality means every piece you create will be one of a kind!
+Colours blend, separate, and react in mesmerising ways.

-What you Need to get Started
+What You Need to Get Started

 1. Alcohol Inks

-2. Blending Solution or Isopropyl Alcohol (90% or higher)
+2. Blending Solution or Isopropyl Alcohol (90% or Higher)

-• You can buy isopropyl alcohol online and Amazon.
+• It's available online and on Amazon.

-Non-Porous Surfaces
+3. Non-Porous Surfaces

-• Yupo Paper – A synthetic, waterproof paper perfect for alcohol inks.
+• Yupo Paper: A synthetic, waterproof paper perfect for alcohol inks.

-• Ceramic Tiles – Great for home decor and easy to wipe if you make mistakes.
+• Ceramic Tiles: Great for home decor and easy to wipe if you make mistakes.

-3. Applicators and Tools
+4. Applicators and Tools

-• Air Blower or Straw – For moving the ink around.
+• Air Blower or Straw: For moving the ink around.

-• Paintbrushes or Cotton Buds – To add details.
+• Paintbrushes or Cotton Buds: To add details.

-4. Sealing Your Work
+5. Sealing Your Work

-How to get Started Using Alcohol Inks
+How to Get Started Using Alcohol Inks

 1. Prep Your Workspace